 Data, data, data

-Our March Release also allows you to configure where you save your geodata – you can save it “off record” in a separate Geocode record as it’s been done in the past, or you can save it “on record” directly into custom fields on your object.
+Our product also allows you to configure where you save your geodata – you can save it “Off-Record” in a separate Geocode record as it’s been done in the past, or you can save it “on record” directly into custom fields on your object.

 Mix and Match

-If you want to map campaign members, the campaign member, lead, and contact Map Objects must all be configured as off record.
+Please note: if you want to map campaign members, the campaign member, lead, and contact Map objects must all be configured as off record.

-New to Geopointe? view our Salesforce AppExchange listing for more information or visit our website.
+New to Geopointe?
+Visit our Salesforce AppExchange listing for more information.